PBASOFT/Data-Science-Project/README.md

 ## Stage 2: Business Data Storytelling

-Based on the ideas and assumptions defined at the previous stage of your business case analysis, create the first prototype of your solution implementation.

 ### Data Sources

 We are collecting post and comments from the following three subreddit forums: